Product Description

 Q: What equipment does the RA 671-012-13 compression spring fit?

-A: The RA 671-012-13 is an OEM compression spring designed for Raymond electric lift trucks in the 8300, 8400, and 8500 series.
-It is used in caster assemblies to provide load support and structural integrity during lifting and horizontal movement operations.
+A: The RA 671-012-13 is a direct replacement compression spring designed for Raymond electric lift trucks in the 8300, 8400, and 8500 series.
+It functions in caster assemblies to provide load support and structural integrity during lifting and horizontal movement operations.

 Q: What material is the RA 671-012-13 compression spring made from?